MdEhsanulHaqueKanan/processor-recommendation-engine/README.md

 _**Note:** This application is hosted on Render's free tier.
 The server may spin down after 15 minutes of inactivity.
 Please allow 3-6 mins for the app to "wake up" on your first visit._

+## Key Achievements & Results

+-   **High-Accuracy Predictive Models:** Developed a multi-class classification model that achieved **92.7% accuracy** in predicting a processor's primary function, with performance lifted by **2.6%** through systematic hyperparameter tuning.
+-   **Data-Driven Feature Creation:** Engineered **9 new, structured features** from raw, unstructured text fields, which were critical for both the recommendation filter and the ML models' success.
+-   **End-to-End System Deployment:** Architected and deployed a modular Flask application serving **2 distinct ML models** via **2 primary API endpoints**, fully containerized with Docker for reproducible, scalable deployment.
+-   **Robust Data Handling:** Successfully processed and analyzed a real-world dataset of over **1,000 unique processors**, demonstrating the ability to handle data cleaning and transformation at scale.

+---

 ## The ML Pipeline & Technical Deep Dive

 This project was more than just training a model; it was about building a reliable and production-ready system.
 Here's a breakdown of the key technical stages: